witwr01/ca-apm-example-docker-tomcat/README.md

-# CA APM Example for Tomcat in Docker
+# CA APM Example for Apache Tomcat in Docker

 # Description
-This example extension shows how to install a CA APM Java agent in a Tomcat [Docker](http://www.docker.com/) container. along with your application.
+This example extension shows how to install and configure components that allow the CA APM Java agent to monitor Apache Tomcat in a [Docker](http://www.docker.com/) container. along with your application.

 For installation instructions, see the README.md file.

 # Short Description
-This example extension shows how to install a CA APM Java agent to monitor Tomcat running on Docker.
+This example extension shows how to install and configure componentst that allow the CA APM Java agent to monitor Tomcat running on Docker.

-# APM version
+# APM Version
+CA APM 10.1

+# Dependencies
 CA APM 10.1

 # Supported Third Party Versions